-College Accounts.
-College Accounts support programs and initiatives on specific college campuses.
-Donations made to a College Account are distributed only to projects serving that college.
+College Funds.
+College Funds support programs and initiatives on specific college campuses.
+Donations made to a College Fund are distributed to projects serving that college.
 FAR will award a grant to the college itself or to other qualified groups conducting activities for the benefit of students or faculty of that college.
 Grants may support existing programs or be used to create new programs that will bring fresh ideas and opportunities to the campus.for example

 Thomas Alumnus wishes to support his alma mater, Academia College, but is uncertain what campus programs are most worthy of support.
 In consultation with its Donor Advisory Board, FAR will identify outstanding programs and institutes at Academia College or distinguished faculty ready and able to establish a new program of high academic quality if philanthropic support were available.
 FAR will then pool the gifts of Mr. Alumnus and others who wish to support Academia College and direct them towards the appropriate programs and faculty.
 FAR will provide Mr. Alumnus and other contributors to the Academia College account updates on the Academia College programs and institutes supported by their philanthropy.